benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 heart; it requires configuring the various components, along with significant AWS setup.
-However, there is a comprehensive <a href="https://github.com/snowplow/snowplow/wiki/Setting-up-Snowplow">setup guide</a> on the GitHub wiki (and they do offer for-pay hosted options).
+However, there is a comprehensive <a href="https://github.com/snowplow/snowplow/wiki/Setting-up-Snowplow">setup guide</a> on the GitHub wiki (and the company does offer for-pay hosted options).
 Companies can set it up to insert events into PostgreSQL, AWS's columnar Redshift database, or leave the data in Amazon S3 for further processing.
 Typically a business-intelligence tool like <a